 During the 1960s, clozapine was invented and was used clinically.
 Clozapine was an antipsychotic drug but worked in a different way than first-generation antipsychotics worked.
 Clozapine was the first of a new type of antipsychotics, referred to as either atypical antipsychotics or second-generation antipsychotics.
 In 1975, clozapine was found to lower the number of white blood cells in some people, leading to a — sometimes fatal — suppressed immune system.
 This discovery helped to spur research into other antipsychotics, leading to the development of more second-generation antipsychotics.

 In 2002, an effective antipsychotic called aripiprazole (brand name Abilify) was developed.
-There is some debate about whether aripiprazole should be considered part of the second generation of antipsychotics or if it is part of a third generation, due to the different type of mechanism it has compared to other second-generation antipsychotics.
+There is some debate about whether aripiprazole should be considered part of the second generation of antipsychotics or if it is part of a third-generation, due to the different type of mechanism it has compared to other second-generation antipsychotics.

 Since aripiprazole’s discovery, two new antipsychotics were developed and became available in 2015: brexpiprazole and cariprazine.
 Both of those antipsychotics have similar mechanisms to aripiprazole.
-Some scientists believe it is reasonable to assume that medical science has entered into a new era of antipsychotic medications and that brexpiprazole and cariprazine are part of a third generation of antipsychotics.
+Some scientists believe it is reasonable to assume that medical science has entered into a new era of antipsychotic medications and that brexpiprazole and cariprazine are part of the third generation of antipsychotics.

 Use in Treating Mental Illness